judsonlmoore/judsonlmoore.com/_posts/blog/2017-02-21-interview-scott-holiday-rival-sons.markdown

 It’s almost weird for the band when you think about it.
 It’s almost kind of gross, like it’s such a pure thing that I came up with and now I have to deal with lawyers and money about it.
 Do music because you love it.
 I know that sounds generic.
 Do art because you love it.
 Because you can’t not do it.
 Because it’s what you’re supposed to do.
 And enjoy the taste of crow.

-{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-004.jpg alt="Todd Ögren-Brooks of the Rival Sons sings on stage" alt="" description="" %}
+{% cloudinary /assets/images/2017/02/interview-scott-holiday-rival-sons-004.jpg alt="Todd Ögren-Brooks of the Rival Sons sings on stage" %}

 ## Do you have any anecdote you want to share or moment of inspiration, words of wisdom that were passed on to you and you can pass on to others?